Alfred Mombert: Biography

 Mombert was the son of the Jewish-German merchant Eduard Mombert and his wife Helene Gombertz.
 The economist Paul Mombert was his cousin.
 In 1890, he passed his Abitur at the humanistischen Grossherzoglichen Gymnasium in his home city of Karlsruhe, and then completed his one-year military service as a volunteer.

 From 1891 to 1895 he studied law at the universities of Heidelberg, Leipzig and Berlin.
-In 1896, he passed his first states exam in Heidelberg, and received his doctorate one year later without a dissertation.
+In 1896, he passed his first state exam in Heidelberg, and received his doctorate one year later without a dissertation.
 Afterwards, he proceeded to work as a legal trainee and assistant, he passed his second state exam in 1899.
 From 1899 to 1906 he practiced law in Heidelberg, where he lived until 1940, a few years in Munich (1909-1911), until 1940.
 After 1906, he left his occupation and proceeded to devote himself to his literary work.

 Accompanying his literary pursuits, Mombert studied subjects such as geography, oriental studies, along with taking many trips, particularly to Italy and Switzerland.
 Mombert managed also to visit a multitude of other countries: Egypt, Algeria, Greece, The Netherlands, Croatia, Morocco, Monaco, Norway, Austria, Portugal, Spain, Sweden, Syria, Czechoslovakia, and Tunisia.
 All the while he was intensively studying ancient Nordic, Oriental, and Indian mythology.
 This intense study, along with serious contact with the works of Friedrich Nietzsche, and a visionary, life-defining experience from January 1894 lay the groundwork for a kind of mythological-cosmological private religion that he developed through subsequent poetry after The Glowing One.